MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Create a static IP and configure the DNS name

 - For all the SCOM components, to communicate with the load-balancer that will be created by the SCOM Managed Instance (preview) service, you need a static IP and DNS name for the load-balancer front-end configuration.
-For more information, see \<link\>.
 - Ensure that the static IP is in the subnet that was created during VNet creation and it will be used during the creation of an instance.
 - Create a DNS name (as per your organization policy) for the static IP.
      :::image type="DNS manager" source="media/create-operations-manager-managed-instance/dns-manager.png" alt-text="Screenshot of DNS manager.":::